Mohamed-Abotalb/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Seventh C file is 6-print_numberz.c, it prints the numbers from 0 to 9 using putchar function.

 - Eighth C file is 7-print_tebahlpa.c, it prints the lowercase alphabets in reverse followed by a new line using putchar function.

+- Ninth C file is 8-print_base16.c, it prints all the numbers of base 16 in lowercase, followed by a new line using putchar function.